vicmanmo/CursoBlockchain/README.md

 # CursoBlockchain

-Curriculum.sol - smart contract para tener el curriculum en ethereum
+Ambulance.sol - smart contract transfer of an ambulance to a hospital with parameter control through IoT